2018 United States House of Representatives elections in Michigan: District 6

 The 6th district is located in Southwestern corner of Michigan, specifically the Michiana region.
 The district is anchored by Kalamazoo and the surrounding areas including Benton Harbor and Niles.
-This district has a PVI of R+4.
-The incumbent is Republican Fred Upton, who has represented the district since 1993 and previously represented the 4th district from 1987 to 1993.
+This district had a PVI of R+4.
+The incumbent was Republican Fred Upton, who had represented the district since 1993 and previously represented the 4th district from 1987 to 1993.
 He was re-elected to a sixteenth term with 59% of the vote in 2016.
-The Cook Political Report has rated this race as 'likely Republican.'
+The Cook Political Report rated this race as "likely Republican".